NACLab/ngc-learn/docs/walkthroughs/demo4_sparse_coding.md

-# Demo 4: Sparse Coding
+# Walkthrough 4: Sparse Coding

 In this demonstration, we will learn how to create, simulate, and visualize the internally acquired filters/atoms of variants of a sparse coding system based